 In North America, Barn Swallows have been associated with human-made structures for hundreds of years, pre-dating European settlement.
 Before anthropogenic changes to the landscape, such as clearing of forests and the erection of buildings, Barn Swallows probably nested primarily in caves and possibly old-growth hollow trees.
 Populations expanded as land was cleared and farms were built during the 18th and 19th centuries.
 Today, Barn Swallows nest almost exclusively in barns and outbuildings.
 Like Cliff Swallows, Barn Swallows are found primarily in agricultural settings, where they find mud for nest-building, open fields for foraging, and barns/sheds, in which they build their cup-shaped nests of mud and grass.

 1. Open barn/shed/garage windows and doors from early April through mid-September: Barn Swallows rely on human-made structures for nesting.
 With the decline of agriculture, barns are falling down or being repurposed with windows shut tight.
 Barn Swallow tend to like darker cave-like interiors, and they often place nests on beams/rafters near the ceiling.
 Barn Swallows nest in loose colonies and singly, so both large barns and smaller structures are important.
+For more information on the close relationship between humans and Barn Swallows throughout their evolutionary history, see this article.

 2. A mud source: Farming activities and livestock create readily available mud for Barn Swallows, but with the decline in farming, there is less mud available at nesting sites.
 Barn Swallows are attracted to mud, and the bigger the puddle, the better.
 Below: Video of Barn Swallow collecting mud and vegetation for its nest at a puddle we created.